History

 The impact of an era studied has had on modern day life Identify links between the Greek and British alphabet Roles of Women/Views of Men Medicine – compare the work by Hippocrates to today’s medicine (Hippocrates Theory, The four humours) Similarities and differences between the voting systems in Ancient Greece and Britain today Olympics: Marathons, Sports, Stadiums, Olympic touch

-Life of a child in that era Compare the modern day Olympics different to Ancient Greeks What can we learn from Greek pots about the Olympics - Art culture Gender discrimination in the Olympics
+Life of a child in that era Compare the modern-day Olympics different to Ancient Greeks What can we learn from Greek pots about the Olympics - Art culture Gender discrimination in the Olympics

 The impact of World history - crime and punishment.
 Changes in crime and punishment from the Ancient Greeks to the modern day.